 - Which other companies did you apply for?
-Here, candidates can and should confidently disclose when in dialogue with other companies - demonstrating that they are dedicated, realistic and do not want to rely on one single option.
-And, by the way, it increases your own market value when it becomes clear that the potential employer is competing with other companies or even your competitors.
-Exaggeration should, however, not - and this is true in principle for all the situation addressed - not.
-Incidentally, you as a candidate are well advised to use the above-mentioned question to explain why you have a particular interest in the specific position for which you are currently applying.
+This is where applicants can and should confidently disclose when they are talking to other companies - this shows that they are committed and realistic and do not want to rely on a single option.
+And incidentally, it increases your own market value when it becomes clear that the potential employer is in competition with other companies or even the competition.
+However, one should not exaggerate - and that applies to the situation addressed in principle for everyone.
+As an applicant, you are also well advised to use the above-mentioned question to explain why you are particularly interested in the specific position for which you are currently applying.
 Under no circumstances should the impression arise that this is an emergency solution.
-Important: Concrete company names should not be mentioned for reasons of discretion.
+Important: Specific company names should not be mentioned for reasons of discretion.

 - The application for the strengths and weaknesses: It is a classic and is supposed to reveal how the applicant assesses himself and whether he can be brought out of the rest.
 In any case, you should answer this question like any other and do not try to be funny.

 Conclusion: This is the best way to deal with difficult questions

 Of course, the answers are as individual as the applicant, but still many are difficult.
 Strengths should ideally be related to the workplace and have advantages for the job, for example: communicative, can approach people well.
 The weaknesses should be real weaknesses, which can also be extinguished by explaining what one is doing about it.